Monitor Air Quality with a Fleet of Sensors

 The sensor readings on the control tab.

-If you do not see readings, check the LOGS tab for errors, double-check that serial communication is enabled on the singe board computer, and check that the usb_interface path is correctly specified (click below).
+If you do not see readings, check the LOGS tab for errors, double-check that serial communication is enabled on the single board computer, and check that the usb_interface path is correctly specified (click below).

 Click here for usb_interface troubleshooting help

 If you only have one USB device plugged into each of your boards, the usb_interface value you configured in the sensor config is likely (conveniently) the same for all of your machines.
-If not, you can use fragment mods to modify the value on any machine for which it is different:
+If not, you can use fragment overwrite to modify the value on any machine for which it is different:

 1. If you’re not getting sensor readings from a given machine, check the path of the USB port using the same process by which you found the first USB path.